Find The Exact Value Of Each Trigonometric Function Of Θ

 Using Reference Angles

-For angles outside the range of 0° to 90°, we can utilize reference angles.
-A reference angle is the acute angle formed between the terminal side of the angle and the x-axis.
+For angles outside the range of 0° to 90°, we can put to use reference angles.
+In real terms, a reference angle is the acute angle formed between the terminal side of the angle and the x-axis.
 The trigonometric function values of the original angle are related to the reference angle's values, considering the quadrant in which the angle lies.

 The signs of the trigonometric functions in each quadrant are as follows: